AASECT Position on Sex Addiction

 Out-Of-Control Sexual Behavior (OCSB)

-James utilizes the OCSB approach to sexual-related concerns around addiction.
-Rather than enable problematic concepts rooted in purity culture and avoid harmful rhetoric around urges, thoughts, or behaviors, James has embraced an evidenced-based approach that was pioneered by Douglas Braun-Harvey and Michael A. Vigorito.
+James utilizes the OCSB approach to sexual-related concerns that feel out of control to the individual.
+Rather than enable problematic concepts rooted in purity culture narratives, James has embraced an evidence-based model that avoids harmful, culturally-biased, rhetoric around urges, thoughts, and behaviors.